-- Disability Living Allowance, Personal Independence Payment or Child Disability Payment (in Scotland) award letters - a letter from a doctor or ophthalmologist if the child is blind
+- Disability Living Allowance, Personal Independence Payment, Adult Disability Payment (in Scotland) or Child Disability Payment (in Scotland) award letters - a letter from a doctor or ophthalmologist if the child is blind

 These are examples and not a complete list.

 If the information on CBS and the Customer Information System (Searchlight) differs to that which the claimant has entered on their Universal Credit account, the information already held on both these systems will be used.